xyz017048/BimoliveFrontend/CommunicationProtocol.md

                                 "result":       INT     (result=0 fail; reuslt=1 success)
                             }

+Teacher uploads a lecture video to replay
+            Request: POST   /teacher/uploadlecture
+                            {
+                                "idUser":       INT,
+                                "idLecture":    INT,
+                                "url":          STRING
+                            }
+            Response:   May receive 403 error, if the teacher don't hold this lecture or this lecture is not live.
+                            {
+                                "result":       INT     (result=0 fail; reuslt=1 success)
+                            }

 Teacher upload a video: (change status = "replay", url = where in amazon cloud)